 Suffering trauma to the brain can have a wide range of consequences for injury victims.
 This type of physical injury is typically called Traumatic Brain Injury (TBI).
 Patients may suffer nothing more than temporary symptoms in cases of relatively mild TBI.
 They generally last no more than a few days.
 Serious cases of TBI, however, can cause permanent or even life-threatening damage.
 Classifying traumatic brain injuries enables you to understand how badly your loved one got hurt.

-In light of the range of outcomes that TBI can have for injury victims, a number of classification systems have been devised to help classify TBI in terms of severity.
-The following is a brief explanation of some of these classification systems to help individuals who have suffered TBI and their families to understand how badly they may have been injured and what types of consequences may be expected as a result of the injury:
+In light of the range of outcomes that TBI can have for injury victims, multiple classification systems have been devised to help classify TBI in terms of severity.
+The following briefly explains some of these classification systems to help individuals who have suffered from TBI.
+And help their families understand how badly they may have been injured.

-Depending on the nature of the injury you have suffered, TBI can have extremely serious consequences for injury victims and their families.
-Unfortunately, in many cases, those who have been the victims of TBI cannot afford to pay for the costs and treatments associated with their injury.
-Therefore, it may be necessary for victims to take legal action in order to pursue compensation for these costs from those responsible for causing their injuries.
+Depending on the nature of your injury, a TBI can have extremely serious consequences for injury victims and their families.
+Unfortunately, in many cases, those who have been the victims of TBI cannot afford to pay for the costs and treatments associated with their injuries.
+Therefore, victims may need to take legal action to pursue compensation for these costs from those responsible for causing their injuries.

 At Hach & Rose, LLP, our personal injury attorneys are committed to providing traumatic brain injury victims with the representation they need to fight for justice effectively.
 Contact our firm by calling (212) 779-0057 today to learn more about what our traumatic brain injury lawyers can do for you.